 The Journal especially seeks studies, which compare by focusing on the interaction between religious and non-religious factors and disciplines in the selected cases.
 In addition to contributing to the study of Islam, this relatively unexplored approach should inspire new ways of conceptualising and writing the histories of relations between religious and non-religious knowledge disciplines and methodologies.
 In this way, such comparisons might contribute also to the history and theory of science (See also Author's Guidelines).

 The Journal's approach implies a view of religions as complex phenomena reflecting a wide range of factors in the study of human intellectual and social life.
 These factors constitute connections and points of comparison between different religions and disciplines in different places and times, spanning pre-modern and modern history of religions.

-The Globethics.net library contains all the articles of Comparative Islamic Studies from 2005 (vol. 1, issue 1) to current, provided by Equinox.
+The Globethics.net library contains all the articles of Comparative Islamic Studies from vol. 1(2005) to current, provided by Equinox.